-The type of gas fireplace that you purchase will be the biggest factor in the total price you pay for the project.
+The type of gas fireplace you purchase will be the biggest factor in the total price you pay for the project.
 The main types of fireplaces generally available for homes include vented and ventless fireplaces.
+These options are priced differently due to the varied components they use.
 However, direct-vent and gas-insert options also exist.
 Before you make your decision on the type of fireplace, you should be aware of the costs associated with each type.

-Vented Vs. Ventless Gas Fireplaces
+Vented Gas Fireplaces

-If you currently have a wood fireplace in your home, it can be transformed into a vented gas unit by installing gas logs, which can cost around $200-$1,000.
-Once these logs are installed, the gases from the fire will travel up the chimney and out of the house.
+If you currently have a wood fireplace in your home, it can be transformed into a vented gas unit by installing a gas insert, which can cost between $2,200 and $8,000 (CAD 2,750 and CAD 10,000).
+Once this insert is installed, the gases from the fire will travel up the chimney and out of the house.

+Vented fireplaces typically result from the conversion of an existing fireplace into a gas unit.
 The heat emitted from a vented fireplace can be controlled directly with an electrical switch, which means that you might want to have electricity connected to the fireplace.
-Doing so can cost $200-$500.
-Installation costs for gas logs can range from $250-$300.
-If the ventilation in your home isn't sufficient for this type of fireplace, it may need to be upgraded, which could cost you anywhere from $400-$2,000.
+Doing so can cost $150 to $200 (CAD 190 to CAD 250), according to data from HomeGuide.

-As for ventless fireplaces, these popular systems can be installed in practically any room of the home.
+Ventless fireplaces can be installed in practically any room of the home.
 Keep in mind that the heat produced from a ventless fireplace can also be higher when compared to a vented one.
 Because exterior venting isn't needed, all heat remains inside.
 A downside to a ventless fireplace is that the flame doesn't look as natural.
 To make sure the air inside remains clean and free from odors, it's recommended that you keep windows open while the fireplace is turned on.

-Direct Vent Gas Fireplaces
+Direct-Vent Gas Fireplaces